-Brokers may want driving instructors to give new teenage drivers this sage piece of advice: don’t hold your breath while driving.
+Brokers may want driver’s education to include this piece of advice for new teenage drivers: don’t hold your breath while driving.

 According to Oregon State Police, a 19-year-old man told investigators he caused a three-car crash when he fainted while holding his breath as he drove through a tunnel northwest of Portland.